d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 ## Data Acquisition and Training

-Now that we've implemented the model, we might as well run some experiments to see what we can accomplish with the LeNet model.
+Now that we have implemented the model, we might as well run some experiments to see what we can accomplish with the LeNet model.
 While it might serve nostalgia